 - We started out with most of pdfTEX version 1.40.9.
 The code base was converted to C and split in modules.
 Experimental features were removed and utility macros are not inherited because their functionality can be programmed in Lua.
 The number of backend interface commands has been reduced to a few.
 The so called extensions are separated from the core (which we try to keep close to the original TEX core).
 Some mechanisms like expansion and protrusion can behave different from the original due to some cleanup and optimization.
 Some whatsit based functionality (image support and reusable content) is now core functionality.
 We don't stay in sync with pdfTEX development. - ► The direction model from Aleph RC4 (which is derived from Omega) is included.
-The related primitives are part of core LuaT_FX but at the node level directional support is no longer based on so called whatsits but on real nodes with relevant properties.
+The related primitives are part of core LuaTFX but at the node level directional support is no longer based on so called whatsits but on real nodes with relevant properties.
 The number of directions is limited to the useful set and the backend has been made direction aware.

 - ▶ Neither Aleph's I/O translation processes, nor tcx files, nor encTEX are available.
 These encoding-related functions are superseded by a Lua-based solution (reader callbacks).
-In a similar fashion all file io can be intercepted. - ▶ We currently use Lua 5.3..
+In a similar fashion all file io can be intercepted. - ▶ We currently use Lua 5.3.\.
 There are few Lua libraries that we consider part of the core Lua machinery, for instance lpeg.
-There are additional Lua libraries that interface to the internals of T_EX.
-We also keep the Lua 5.2 bit32 library around. - ► There are various T_EX extensions but only those that cannot be done using the Lua interfaces.
+There are additional Lua libraries that interface to the internals of TFX.
+We also keep the Lua 5.2 bit32 library around. - There are various TEX extensions but only those that cannot be done using the Lua interfaces.
 The math machinery often has two code paths: one traditional and the other more suitable for wide OpenType fonts.
 Here we follow the Microsoft specifications as much as possible.
-Some math functionality has been opened up a bit so that users have more control. - The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a T_EX engine.
-We try to minimize specific font support to what T_EX needs: character references and dimensions and delegate everything else to Lua.
-That way we keep T_EX open for extensions without touching the core.
-In order to minimize dependencies at some point we may decide to make this an optional library. - ► The MetaPost library is integral part of LuaT_EX.
-This gives T_EX some graphical capabilities using a relative high speed graphical subsystem.
+Some math functionality has been opened up a bit so that users have more control. - ► The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a TEX engine.
+We try to minimize specific font support to what TEX needs: character references and dimensions and delegate everything else to Lua.
+That way we keep TEX open for extensions without touching the core.
+In order to minimize dependencies at some point we may decide to make this an optional library. - ► The MetaPost library is integral part of LuaTEX.
+This gives TEX some graphical capabilities using a relative high speed graphical subsystem.
 Again Lua is used as glue between the frontend and backend.
-Further development of MetaPost is closely related to LuaT_EX. - ► The virtual font technology that comes with TEX has been integrated into the font machinery in a way that permits creating virtual fonts at runtime.
-Because LuaTEX can also act as a Lua interpreter this means that a complete TEX workflow can be built without the need for additional programs.
+Further development of MetaPost is closely related to LuaTEX. - ► The virtual font technology that comes with TEX has been integrated into the font machinery in a way that permits creating virtual fonts at runtime.
+Because LuaTEX can also act as a Lua interpreter this means that a complete TEX workflow can be built without the need for additional programs. - ► The versions starting from 1.09 no longer use the poppler library for inclusion but a light-weight dedicated one.
+This removes a dependency but also makes the inclusion code of LuaTEX different from pdfTEX.
+In fact it was already much different due to the Lua image interfacing.